 Last but certainly not least is XPS brother, expanded polystyrene insulation, or EPS.
 It’s available in a foam board and is known to be a cheaper version of XPS, although it provides about the same level of insulation performance.
 EPS is smaller in size than XPS, which means you’ll be receiving lesser thermal properties.

-Which Type of Insulation is Best for My Commercial Business?
+Which Type of Roofing Insulation is Best for My Commercial Property

 When it comes down to choosing the best type of insulation for your commercial business, there are a few different factors at play.
 The right type of insulation for your commercial building will range from the age and type of building you have, the type of business you run, and of course, your budget.
 Remember to pay attention to local ordinances and building codes in your area as well.